tdiggity/diynsxled/README.md

 Search google for opening up your tail light housing.
 You'll need to remove the gasket and electrical wiring and brake lamp detector box.

 # Tail Light Prep
-You need to make two cuts to your tail lights
+You need to make these cuts to your tail lights.
+They are not visible if you decide to revert back to stock:

 1. In the brake light area, there is a strip of plastic that comes flush to the rest of the light.
 This needs to be cut down.
 2. Next to the strip that you just cut, you'll need to make a small hole for the screw terminal to fit through.
 Save this step for when you test fit the 3d printed brackets and leds.

-tbd - include images of cuts
+3. Reverse light area, make two cuts so let the led panel sit flush. tbd - include images of cuts